- About Us

 In 2013, the Center for Children’s Advocacy (CCA) established an MLP in the pediatric primary care center at Yale-New Haven Hospital (YNHH), focusing on issues of childhood poverty and access to services.
 One student each semester participates in this MLP and works directly with a CCA attorney, Alice Rosenthal.
 Students engage in both direct client services—working with physicians in the clinic to identify patient-specific and systemic issues, as well as policy research and advocacy.

 The Transitions MLP is based in the Transitions Clinic in the adult primary care center at Yale-New Haven Hospital (YNHH) that serves those returning home from prison.
 Law students screen patients for health-harming legal needs, train residents, patients, and other medical providers on the rights of patients, and participate in community campaigns for structural change.

 Connecticut Veterans Legal Center (CVLC) operates an MLP at VA Connecticut’s Errera Community Care Center (ECCC).
-Students work directly with the attorneys at CVLC, including Margaret Middleton, CVLC's Executive Director and one of the clinical lecturers for the Veterans Legal Services Clinic.
-Students provide direct client services, as well as engage in research and advocacy on relevant policy issues.
+Students work directly with the attorneys at CVLC to provide direct client services and to engage in research and advocacy on relevant policy issues.

 On March 3, 2017, the Solomon Center hosted a symposium on medical-legal partnerships: Building an Academic Agenda to Enhance MLP Practice.
 The articles emerging from this symposium were published in a special issue of the Yale Journal of Health Policy, Law, and Ethics: Symposium, "Medical Legal Partnerships" 17 Yale Journal of Health Policy, Law & Ethics 251 (2017):